 5. Noscript for Firefox download https://addons.mozilla.org/en-US/firefox/addon/noscript/

 words on the above: Sygate is supposedly obsolete software but it does the job on XP.
 It is stll a good firewall with a useful interface and it works.
 All firewalls needs to be trained to block/allow apps that

 you want to be enabled to access the internet.
 The efficacy of all firewalls are down to you and how you train the one you have installed.

 background and just runs.
 The free version must be run manually to

 provide protection, the paid-for version starts automatically.
-Clamwin
+A

 needs to be scheduled to run at a frequency that is suitable to you, a